jonathanbossenger/wp-content/blog-posts/introducing-mcp-adapter.md

 For local WordPress environments, the most straightforward way to connect is using **STDIO** transport.
 The MCP Adapter makes this possible via [WP-CLI](https://wp-cli.org/), so you need to have WP-CLI installed locally.

 For any public environments, or if you don't want to use STDIO, you can set up an **HTTP** connection using the [`@automattic/mcp-wordpress-remote`](https://www.npmjs.com/package/@automattic/mcp-wordpress-remote) remote proxy.
 This requires you to have [Node.js](https://nodejs.org/en) installed, and to set up authentication using either [WordPress application passwords](https://make.wordpress.org/core/2020/11/05/application-passwords-integration-guide/) or a custom OAuth implementation.

-Regardless of which transport you choose, you'll need to configure your AI application to connect to your MCP server.
+Regardless of which transport or authentication methods you choose, you'll need to configure your AI application to connect to your MCP server.
 This is typically done via a JSON configuration file that specifies the command to start the MCP server, any necessary arguments, and environment variables for authentication.

 For the STDIO transport, at minimum you need to configure the following to connect to your MCP enabled WordPress site: